fleschutz/PowerShell/Docs/check-dns.md

 ## check-dns.ps1 - Checks the DNS resolution

-This script checks the DNS resolution with frequently used domain names.
+This PowerShell script checks the DNS resolution with frequently used domain names.

 ## Parameters
 ```powershell